 This palazzo boasts a superb location, right in the historic center of Castellina, with spacious lounges and bar, and a large outdoor swimming pool.
 Friendly and professional management.

 This 4-star Tuscan villa boasts panoramic views over vineyards, with a pleasant swimming pool in a very quiet setting.
-There is a small bar and friendly management and great service.
+Breakfast is served on the terrace overlooking the

-This eighteen-century property is one of the most magnificent 4-star hotels in Tuscany.
-There is a large swimming pool, a hydro-massage bath tub, and tennis-courts, all surrounded by amazing landscapes. there is a great restaurant on site.
+This 18th century property is one of the most magnificent 4-star hotels in Tuscany.
+There is a large swimming pool, a hydro-massage bath tub, and tennis-courts, all surrounded by amazing landscapes.
+There is a great restaurant on site.

 Formerly a Franciscan convent, this 4-star charming hotel boasts comfortable rooms, outdoor swimming pool and a fine restaurant with terrace overlooking the stunning Val d’Orcia valley.